In hockey, things don’t always go your way. To quote former Michigan Wolverines forward Brendan Morrison, “The best team doesn’t always win.”

 UND head coach Brad Berry thought the officials made the right call.

 “We only had one view of it, in between the intermission before we had to go out for the other overtime, we looked at it, it was tough,” Berry said.
 “To me, it was probably the right call.
 We didn’t have a clear definitive view because on the box side, Hoff went into the zone and you can’t see from our side.
-But they took time to look at it, and there’s very credible people making the call and they made the right call.”
+But they took time to look at it, and there are very credible people making the call and they made the right call.”

 Here’s the official statement from officiating liaison Bill Kronschnabel: